OKz32

 (railway repair works of Nowy Sącz) and shows the 1000th engine

-still with Polish service numbers.
-This particular loco later became 95 302
+304/1934, still with Polish service numbers.
+This particular loco later

 Mountain

-lines in southern Poland, including important line between Kraków and
+lines in southern Poland, including important and very popular line between

-Zakopane mountain resort, were in late 20s a domain of ex-Prussian tank
+Kraków and Zakopane mountain resort, were initially a domain of ex-Austrian

-with the tractive effort of 12.1 tonnes were too weak and not entirely
+the tractive effort of 12.1 tonnes, proved too weak and not entirely

 successful, due to uneven weight distribution and unsatisfactory running